khalti/docs.khalti.com/content/index.md

 3. Mobile banking users of our mobile banking partner banks.
 4. SCT/VISA card holders.

-By using Khalti, you will have the luxury of accepting payments from account holders of more than a dozen Nepali banks, and as well as SCT/VISA card holders.
-This comes without the hassle of integrating with individual banks on your own.
+Using Khalti Payment Gateway, you do not need to integrate with individual banks.

 ## Features

-By using Khalti SDK, your customers will have the choice of paying you using Khalti partner banks' ebanking account along with their Khalti wallet account.
+* Multiple Payment Options for Customers

-* Highly secure and easy to integrate and accept payments.
+* Highly secure and Easy Integrations
 * SDKs are available for Web (JavaScript), Android and iOS.
-* Your customers can make wallet payments without leaving your platform.
+* Customers can make wallet payments without leaving your platform.
+* Secured Transaction uses 2 step authentication i.e Khalti Pin and Khalti Password.
-* Transaction processing will be disabled, on muliple request with wrong khalti pin.
+  Transaction Processing is disabled on multiple request for wrong Khalti Pin.
-* Your customers can make payment using their e-banking accounts in any of our partner banks.
-* You don't have to bother integrating with individual banks, Khalti will do that for you.
-* Khalti provides a merchant dashboard from where you can view transactions, issue refund, filter and download reports etc.
+* Merchant Dashboard to view transactions, issue refunds, filter and download reports etc.
-* Multi user system
+* Multi User System
-* Realtime balance
-* Withdraw fund
+* Realtime Balance updates in Merchant Dashboard on every successful payments made by customers
+* Amount collected in Merchant Dashboard can we deposited/transferred to bank accounts anytime

 ##Support
 ** For Queries, feel free to call us at: **